AXM78251/Python-ML-Implementations/README.md

 # Python_Machine_Learning
-This repository contains the code/explanation for some of the top machine learning algorithms using Python
+This is a general repository that features most of the basics and fundamentals of machine learning including some implementations of the more popular machine learning algorithms using only the numpy library of python.
+This repository also features some side projects, a movie and anime recommendation system, that attempt to utilize the core concepts of machine learning to successfully predict good recommendations based on the input passed in.
+Lastly, this repository also features some work done on tensorflow that explores further the realms of artificial intelligence, machine learning, and neural networks/deep learning.